darul75/personal-blog/posts/2015/2016-01-05_react-higher-order-components.md

 };
 ```

-Then developer team writes a scheduler service and need to use our logger.
+Then developer team writes a scheduler service and need to use our logger mixin service.

 ```javascript
 class Scheduler {